Owen-C137/Atherium-Hud-Bo7-Remake-/README.md

-# Aetherium HUD - BO6 Style Remake for BO3
+# Aetherium HUD - BO7 Remake for BO3

-A modern, feature-rich HUD system for Black Ops 3 Zombies, inspired by Black Ops 6 design.

 > This is not a complete 1:1 recreation.
 This HUD was created with the available tools and assets in BO3 modding.